MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 >**Results** : After completing this exercise, you will be able to create MVC controllers that implement common actions for the City model class in the application.

-### Exercise 2: Configuring routes by using the routing table
+### Exercise 2: Configuring Routes by Using the Routing Table

 #### Scenario